CyanUnderscore/CyanUnderscore/README.md

 ### Hello there!
-The langage I use :
+The things I use :
 -rust (best language)
 -python (slower than my grandma but at least it works)
 -javaScript(same)